The Impact of your Gift

 The Trust would also like to thank everyone who contributed to the Tunstall Chapel refurbishment – either directly to the Trust in its appeals or through the University’s telephone campaigns.

 Due to the impact of the pandemic many of our students suffered from unexpected hardship, as access to opportunities for young people was drastically reduced.

 Thanks to a generous grant from the SCR, we have been able to support 30 students who found themselves in a difficult financial situation.

 We are immensely grateful to all of the Senior Common Room members for supporting impacted students.

 Arthur Browne Gift

-We are incredibly grateful to Mr Browne, for his generosity, and for supporting not only the College Community but also our neighbours and guests who visit Castle every year.
+We are incredibly grateful for the late Mr Browne’s generosity, and for his support of the College Community but also our neighbours and guests who visit Castle every year.